Swiatek Eyes Place Among Greats With Fourth French Open Crown - UrduPoint

 That is already only 13 short of Serena Williams' all-time record.

-With four Grand Slam titles, Swiatek has not struggled to translate that form to the major tournaments in the past, but insists it is tougher to lift the sport's biggest trophies.
+With four Grand Slam titles, Swiatek has not struggled to translate that form to the major tournaments in the past.

-"Grand Slams are different.
-There is different pressure on the court and off the court," she added.

-"I love to come to Paris again and be there.
-It's a great place for me to be.
-I really enjoy my time there anyway.
-These are hard seven matches that you need to win, so I don't take anything for granted."

 Swiatek is aiming to join Chris Evert, Steffi Graf and Henin in lifting the Coupe Suzanne-Lenglen four times in the Open era.